mikesklein/MBTI_Classifier/README.md

 ## Methodology

 This project implements a system to predict Myers-Briggs Personality Types (MBTI) from textual data, specifically individuals’ last 50 tweets.
-The system employs a local large language model (LLM), llama3.1:8b, powered by Ollama, to classify text into one of 16 MBTI categories.
+The system employs local large language models (LLM), using powered by Ollama, to classify text into one of 16 MBTI categories.
 Below is an outline of the methodology:

 1. Data Input and Preprocessing
 	•	Input Data: The system reads a CSV file containing individuals’ last 50 tweets (posts) and their known MBTI type (type).